kutluokan/OpenBB/prd.md

 /equity/price/quote --symbol aapl
-/ai/chat -q "What is the price of AAPL?"
+/ai/chat -q "What is the price of apple?"

 FwitIT  PRD